Who are we?

 Who subscribes to Earthquake Insights?
 We have readers from more than 100 countries around the world.
 Subscribers include earthquake scientists, journalists, people recently impacted by earthquakes, and interested laypeople.
 We write our posts to reach all of these audiences — presenting new and exciting results in everyday language.

-We make all of our new posts (<1 month old) free, because we believe that anyone around the world should have access to the latest information when they are impacted by an earthquake.
-Some of our posts contain critical, in-depth analyses of recent earthquake research.
-These posts are permanently free, in order to allow open discussion within the scientific community.
+We make all of our new posts (<1 month old) free, because we believe that everyone around the world should have access to the latest information when they are impacted by an earthquake.

 Why pay to subscribe?

-Help us keep the site running by choosing a paid subscription.
-Paid subscriptions get full access to the newsletter and website - including our full archive (>1 month old).
+Paid subscribers also get full access to the newsletter and website — including our full archive.
 Search the site to find posts relevant to the tectonic area of interest!
+Note: if you are a student or researchers from a low-income country and cannot afford a paid subscription, less us know — we can help.

-Academics may find that they are able to charge a subscription to a grant - supporting open science and getting access to a wide range of tectonic visualizations to support teaching and research.
+Academics may find that they are able to charge a subscription to a grant — supporting open science and getting access to a wide range of tectonic visualizations to support teaching and research.
+We also offer group discounts.

 Get 20% off a group subscription